-Most recently, Rockstraw has been the driving force behind his idea to create NMSBrew, an full-service brewery engineering program to support the growing brewery industry.
+Most recently, Rockstraw was the driving force behind his idea to create NMSBrew, an full-service brewery engineering program to support the growing brewery industry.
 The Rio Grande Chapter was named the 2019 AICHE Beer Brewing National Champions.

 Rockstraw also serves as the student chapter advisor to the American Institute of Chemical Engineers and has previously served as faculty advisor to organizations that include: Omega Chi Epsilon Chemical Engineering Honor Society; National Society of Professional Engineers; Biomedical Engineering Society; Saudi Students Club; Energy Club; and the NMSU Hockey Club.

 For fun, Rockstraw is an avid (daily) bicycle rider, and works with the non-profit Mesilla Valley Preservation, Inc., assisting to research preservation methods of historic adobe structures in the valley, himself living in one built in 1875.
 Rockstraw and his co-authors presented the results of their ongoing research at the 2015 Earth USA Conference in Santa Fe, NM.
 He is currently designing and building a new test wall in Mesilla with collaborators.